connorh3333/CSCE-635---A.I.-for-Robotics-Final-Project---Connor-Hill/README.md

 Note: The MP4 animation requires ffmpeg.
 In Google Colab, ffmpeg is usually already installed.
 On a local machine, install ffmpeg if the animation save step fails.

+## Notes and Limitations

+This project is a simplified reproduction of the original paper.
+Some differences from the paper include:

+- The simulations are simplified versions of the original experiments.
+- Some parameters, such as the safety radius and uncertainty settings, may differ from the paper.
+- CVaR is estimated using a finite number of random samples.
+- Scenario 2 uses a right-hand sidestep heuristic to help reduce deadlock.

+Because of these simplifications, the results should be interpreted as a reproduction attempt rather than an exact replication of every reported result.